YourNiceCv

 The 75% Rejection Rate

-Industry studies consistently show that up to 75% of CVs are rejected by ATS software before a human ever sees them.
+Industry studies consistently show that up to 75% of resumes are rejected by ATS software before a human ever sees them.
 This is rarely because the candidate lacks the right skills; it is usually due to poor formatting, missing keywords, unreadable file types, or parsing failures.

 2. Indexing (The Database Phase)